gmercey/feathers-pinia/docs/guide/create-pinia-client.md

 - **`skipGetIfExists {Boolean}`** when enabled will cause a `.get` request to automatically resolve with the stored record, if one exists.
 If not, the request will be made as normal.
 - **`handleEvents {Object}`** is an object that lets you customize how realtime events are handled.
-Each key is a name
-- of a realtime event handler function: `created`, `patched`, `updated`, or `removed`.
-You can provide your own handler
-- to customize and override individual events.
+Each key is a name of a realtime event handler function.
+By default Feathers-Pinia wires `created`, `patched` and `removed` events; you may also provide handlers for `updated` if your backend emits it.
+Provide your own handler to customize or override individual events.
 The handler's function signature is

   ```ts
   function eventHandler(data, { service }) {